usrshare/snescityeditor/README.md

 # snescityeditor

-**snescityeditor** is a small program designed to create/edit maps for the Super NES version of SimCity by modifying SRAM save files.
+**snescityeditor** is a small program designed to create/edit maps for the NES and Super NES versions of SimCity by modifying SRAM save files.

 # Compilation/Installation